CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 ## Stabilization and rescaling mechanisms

-A collection of biologically-motivated mechanisms are used to provide a stronger "backbone" or "spine" for the otherwise somewhat "squishy" learning that emerges from the above error-driven learning mechanisms, serving to stabilize learning over longer time scales, and prevent parasitic positive feedback loops that otherwise plague these bidirectionally-connected networks.
+A collection of biologically motivated mechanisms are used to provide a stronger "backbone" or "spine" for the otherwise somewhat "squishy" learning that emerges from the above error-driven learning mechanisms, serving to stabilize learning over longer time scales, and prevent parasitic positive feedback loops that otherwise plague these bidirectionally connected networks.
 These positive feedback loops emerge because the networks tend to settle into stable attractor states due to the bidirectional, generally symmetric connectivity, and there is a tendency for a few such states to get broader and broader, capturing more and more of the "representational space".

 The credit assignment process, which is based on activation, contributes to this "rich get richer" dynamic where the most active neurons experience the greatest weight changes.
 We colloquially refer to this as the "hog unit" problem, where a small number of units start to hog the representational space, and it represents a major practical barrier to effective learning if not managed properly.
 Metaphorically, it akin to corruption and extreme wealth inequality in the political or economic world: it reduces the overall efficiency of the system and can lead to significant breakdowns if it gets too severe.